magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 Even if there are some very interesting options to be used in the
-future, when the project will evolve, at the moment I'm not interested
+future (e.g. `-j, --on-jsload SYM`), when the project will evolve, at the
-in exposing some of them to the `tdd` task as well.
+moment I'm not interested in exposing some of them to the `tdd` task
+as well.

 ### Cljs-repl task options